CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab1.md

 Using GitHub Copilot for Business in your enterprise: You must first establish a policy for using GitHub Copilot for Business in your enterprise.
 Once GitHub Copilot for Business is enabled at the enterprise level, you can configure GitHub Copilot settings for each organization in your enterprise.

 ## Task 1: Login to GitHub

+Sign in to GitHub and configure a GitHub repository and set Visual Studio Code as the editor preference for seamless code editing.

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.